 On October 30, 2020, Capitala Business Lending, LLC ("CBL"), a direct, wholly owned, consolidated subsidiary of the Company, entered into a senior secured revolving credit agreement ("the KeyBank Credit Facility") with the Investment Advisor at the time, as collateral manager, the lenders from time to time parties thereto (each, a "Lender"), KeyBank National Association, as administrative agent, and U.S. Bank National Association, as custodian.
 The KeyBank Credit Facility was amended on May 10, 2022.
 Under the KeyBank Credit Facility, the Lenders have agreed to extend credit to CBL in an aggregate principal amount of up to \$75.0 million as of May 10, 2022, with an uncommitted accordion feature that allows the Company to borrow up to an additional \$125.0 million.
 The KeyBank Credit Facility matures on May 10, 2027, unless there is an earlier termination or event of default.
+The period during which the Lenders may make loans to CBL under the KeyBank Credit Facility commenced on October 30, 2020 and will continue through May 10, 2025, unless there is an earlier termination or event of default.
 Borrowings under the KeyBank Credit Facility commenced on October 30, 2020 and will continue through May 10, 2025, unless there is an earlier termination or event of default.
 Borrowings under the KeyBank Credit Facility bear interest at 1M Term SOFR plus 2.90% during the 3-year revolving period and 3.25% thereafter, with a 0.40% 1M Term SOFR floor.
 CBL will also pay an unused commitment fee at a rate of (1) 1.00% if utilization is less than or equal to 30.0%, (2) 0.65% if utilization is greater than 30.0% but less than or equal to 60.0%, or (3) 0.35% if utilization is greater than 60.0%, per annum on the unutilized portion of the aggregate commitments under the KeyBank Credit Facility.
-As of June 30, 2022 and December 31, 2021, there were draws of \$40.6 million and zero, respectively, on KeyBank Credit Facility.
-The KeyBank Credit Facility includes customary affirmative and negative covenants, including certain limitations on the incurrence of additional indebtedness and liens, as well as usual and customary events of default for revolving credit facilities of this nature.
-As of June 30, 2022 and December 31, 2021, assets pledged to secure the KeyBank Credit Facility had a fair value of \$95.5 million and \$57.7 million, respectively.
+As of September 30, 2022 and December 31, 2021, there were draws of \$45.8 million and zero, respectively, on KeyBank Credit Facility.
+The KeyBank Credit Facility includes customary affirmative and negative covenants, including certain limitati